-Smart window: Generic term sometimes used for windows offering high-energy efficiency or windows featuring switchable glass to control solar heat gain.
+Smart window: A generic term sometimes used for windows offering high-energy efficiency or windows featuring switchable glass to control solar heat gain.

 Solar control glass: Glass produced with a coating or tint that absorbs or reflects solar energy, thereby reducing solar heat gain.

-Solid-core door: Flush door produced with a solid material placed within the door skins.
+Solid-core door: A flush door produced with a solid material placed within the door skins.

 Soft-coat glass: See Sputter-coat low-e.

 Sound transmission class (STC): A rating measuring a window’s acoustic properties or its ability to reduce sound transmission.
 An STC rating is determined by measuring the sound transmission over a selected range of sound frequencies.
 The higher the number, the less sound transmitted.